javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 A [micromatch pattern](https://github.com/micromatch/micromatch) to match against file paths.

 :::warning
 By default, the plugin matches patterns progressively from the right side of each file path.
-This means you only need to define the last part of the path you want to match, not the full path from the project root.
+This means you only need to define the last part of the path you want to match, not the full path from the project root (unless using `mode: "full"`).
 :::

 **Example:** Given a path `src/helpers/awesome-helper/index.js`: